huggingface/transformers/docs/source/en/kv_cache.md

 ## Generate with Cache

 In 🤗 Transformers, we support various Cache types to optimize the performance across different models and tasks.
-By default all models generate with caching and for that we use the ["DynamicCache"] class.
+By default, all models generate with caching, with the ["DynamicCache"] class being the default cache for most models.
 It allows us to dynamically grow cache size, by saving more and more keys and values as we generate.
-Usually all you have to do to enable or disable it is to pass in `use_cache=True` or `use_cache=False` into the `generate()` method.
+If for some reason you don't want to use caches, you can pass `use_cache=False` into the `generate()` method.

 Apart from that we support many cache classes, which can be set with a `cache_implementation` argument.
 It can be set to one of `["static", "quantized", "sliding_window", "hybrid"]`.
 Let's look into each cache type in more details.